 |Urban and Regional Development Policy|

-May be waived with accredited MPH/MS degree; or related degree.
+Public Health Core courses may be waived with accredited M.P.H./M.S. degree or related degree.

 Students should work with Advisor and committee to select course work complementary of expected dissertation method needs.
 Additional methods courses taken beyond required may count as part of elective requirements.

 The following list provides examples of possible electives.
 Elective choices should be made under the advisement of the student's doctoral program committee.
-A minimum of 6 semester hours of HEA courses is required.
+A minimum of 6 credits of HEA courses is required.
 Additional Methods or Professional Development courses taken above those required may be counted toward elective requirements.